 Order your copy for $19.95!

-Growing up as an only child in Richmond, Virginia, Kemba Smith Pradia graduated high school and continued her education at prestigious Hampton University.
-What happened to Kemba in her new campus environment was a nightmare.
-In an attempt to “fit in,” Kemba associated with the wrong crowd and became involved with a drug dealer.
-He was a major figure in a crack cocaine ring and drew Kemba right in the middle of his life with physical, mental and emotional abuse disguised as “love.”
+Growing up as an only child in Richmond, Virginia, Kemba Smith graduated high school and continued her education at the prestigious Hampton University.
+What happened to Kemba in her new campus environment was a nightmare, and led to a 24.5-year sentence in a federal prison.
+In December 2000, after serving 6.5 years, President Clinton commuted her sentence to time served.

 Kemba is a graduate of Virginia Union University and was a past recipient for a two year Soros Justice Postgraduate Fellowship for advocates.
-She has spoken on panels, testified before Congress and the United Nations regarding a variety of criminal justice issues including: crack cocaine sentencing, mandatory drug sentencing, women and incarceration, felony disenfranchisement, and re-entry.
-Currently, Kemba is continuing to develop her 501 (c) (3) foundation, the Kemba Smith Foundation.
+In December 2014, Kemba was appointed a member of the Virginia Criminal Sentencing Commission by Governor Terry McAuliff.
+She has spoken at the White House, testified before Congress and the United Nations regarding a variety of criminal justice issues including: crack cocaine sentencing, mandatory drug sentencing, women and incarceration, felony disenfranchisement, and re-entry.

-As a wife, mother, advocate, national public speaker and author of her long awaited memoir, Poster Child, Kemba has received numerous awards and recognitions for her courage and determination to educate the public about the devastating consequences of current drug policies.
+Kemba believes in sharing her story as an educational tool to prevent other youth from going down a similar path.
 Ultimately, Kemba knows that there is a lesson in each experience in life, and she has embraced her experience, learned from it, and is now using that experience to teach others.